evilC/MW5HOTAS/README.md

 # MW5HOTAS
  A tool and guide to assist configuring HOTAS controllers in Mechwarrior 5

 It will allow you to use **any** DirectInput compatible devices with MW5

+Reference link to PGI's [HOTAS Remapping Documentation](https://static.mw5mercs.com/docs/MW5HotasRemappingDocumentation.pdf)

 ### Step 1 - Install the vJoy device driver